-- Zero-based budgeting and improved efficiencies which resulted in operational savings compared to the 17/18 budget and 18/19 LTFP; - A continued focus by officers in leveraging Council funds to attract significant grant funding; and - A focus on revenue raised through fees and charges.
+- Zero-based budgeting and operational revenues, expenses and net results in line with the 2019/20 LTFP; - A continued focus by officers in leveraging Council funds to attract significant grant funding; and - A focus on revenue raised through fees and charges.

-All of these factors have resulted in a proposed rate increase of 1.78% across all differential rating categories to deliver the priorities and services of Council.
-This proposed increase is below the indicative figure of 2% included within the Shire's LTFP.
-In addition, a proposed minimum rate of \$1,220 has been applied to all rating categories except for the UV-Mining category which has been maintained at \$500 to ensure compliance with section 6.35 of the LGA.
+All of these factors have resulted in a proposed rate increase being contained to 1.75% across all differential rating categories to deliver the priorities and services of Council.
+This proposed increase is slightly higher than the indicative figure of 1% included within the Shire's LTFP.

+A proposed minimum rate of \$1,220 has been applied to all rating categories except for the UV-Mining category which has been maintained at \$500 to ensure compliance with section 6.35 of the LGA.

-The proposed 1.78% increase in rates enables the delivery of the following key capital projects within the draft budget:
+The proposed 1.75% increase in rates enables the delivery of the following key capital projects within the draft budget: